 Emphasizes relevant costing for decision-making, cost behaviour, cost allocation, joint and by-product costs, process costing, regression analysis, linear programming, mix and yield variances, decentralization, transfer pricing, and performance evaluation and compensation.
-(5.5 Credits)

-Important course information will be sent to you immediately after registering.
-Check your myBCIT email account to access this information.
+Important course information will be sent to you prior to your course start

 Status